zlaalamiWD/readme/docs/Documentation/workflows/fill-request.md

 # Update Fill Request

-Once an order has been created in HD system (using a Fill request), the update API endpoint allows client to update shipping address or shipping code for previously submitted fill request.
+Once an order has been created in HealthDyne system (using a Fill request), the update API endpoint allows client to update shipping address or shipping code for a previously submitted fill request.
 NOTE: The update will be applied as long as order has not been sent to our dispensing system for fulfillment.

 #### Server